- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Prolonged labor – Extended pressure on the umbilical cord during a long delivery process can restrict oxygen flow.

-Signs and Symptoms of Umbilical Cord Compression
+What Are the Signs and Symptoms of Umbilical Cord Compression?

 Umbilical cord compression can restrict oxygen and blood to the baby, leading to serious birth injuries if not promptly addressed.
 Medical professionals must monitor for warning signs and take immediate action to prevent harm.
-If left untreated, prolonged cord compression can result in brain injury, organ failure, or even death.
+If left untreated, prolonged cord compression can result in brain damage, organ failure, or even death.

-- Fetal Heart Rate Abnormalities
+Fetal Heart Rate Abnormalities

 One of the earliest indicators of umbilical cord compression is an irregular baby’s heart rate on a fetal monitor.
 Warning signs include: